chsxf/CiderCSSKit/Sources/CiderCSSKit/Documentation.docc/Documentation.md

 ### As a Package Dependency

-To install it, simply add the dependency to your Package.Swift file:
+To install it, simply add the dependency to your `Package.swift` file:

 ```swift
 dependencies: [